stantaov/Data-Engineering/Capstone Project/README.md

 1. Update dwh.cfg file with your AWS ACCESS KEY and AWS SECRET ACCESS KEY.

+2. Create a EMR cluster, upload data and run etl.py to load all datasets in AWS S3 and save them in parquet format.

-2. Create a Redshift cluster, it should be located in the same region as S3 blucket.
+3. Create a Redshift cluster, it should be located in the same region as S3 blucket.
 Make sure it publicly avalible and your IP is whitelisted in the security group.

-3. Install Airflow.
+4. Install Airflow.
 There is a details guide on how to instal it with docker (https://towardsdatascience.com/getting-started-with-airflow-using-docker-cd8b44dbff98)

-4. Upload airflow folder into your Airflow instance
+5. Upload airflow folder into your Airflow instance

-5. Create and config Airflow connections.
+6. Create and config Airflow connections.
 Create AWS connection with your AWS credentials.
 Next, create another connection for Redshift cluster using Postgress connector.

-2. Open redshift_cluster.ipynb notebook and run all lines of code, wait till the Redshift cluster gets propagated.
-The last cell of the notebook will print out your DWH_ENDPOINT and DWH_ROLE_ARN.
-Use DWH_ENDPOINT for your HOST and DWH_ENDPOINT in the dwh.cfg file.
-Do not forget to update DWH_ROLE_ARN in the dwh.cfg file.

-3. Open terminal and run the create_cluster.py (python create_cluster.py) script of the ETL pipeline.
-This script connects to AWS Redshift and creates a database and necessary staging and dimension tables.

-4. Next run the etl.py script (python etl.py).
-It loads the data from S3 into staging tables on Redshift.
-Staging tables will be used to populate all dimension tables.
-When the script stops running all dimension tables will be populated with data.

-5. Log in to your AWS account, open Redshift and check whether or not all of the results of the queries match the expected results.
+7. Run dag_tables_capstone DAG to create all necessary table on Redshift

+8. Run dag_main_capstone DAG to load data and run data quality checks

 #### Note: Python 3 was used for all scripts